telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard.md

 For convenience the same project templates could be found under the Visual C# -> Web and Visual Basic -> Web nodes.

 After you click the OK button, you get the Create New Project Wizard, provided by the Telerik® UI for ASP.NET Ajax Visual Studio Extensions.
-The wizard detects all the installed versions of UI for ASP.NET AJAX and lists them in the Version combobox.
+The wizard detects all the installed versions of Telerik UI for ASP.NET AJAX and lists them in the Version combobox.
 You can select a version which you want to be applied to your project.
 The following options could be set into the Create new project wizard:

 ![introduction-vsx newproject 1](images/introduction-vsx_newproject1.png)